tbrowder/Date-Utils/README.md

         subset DoW of Int where { 0 < $_ < 8 }
         sub days-in-week1(
             DoW $first-dow,
-            DoW :$cal-first-dow = 7, # Sunday, US practice
+            DoW :$cal-first-dow = 7, # Sunday
             :$debug,
             --> DoW
         ) is export {...}

   * `weeks-in-month`

     These two multi-subs return the total number of full and partial seven-day weeks in a calendar month where the day-of-week order begins with any desired day and ends the week six days later.
-The default is to start calendar weeks on Sunday and end on Saturday as normally used in US calendars.

         multi sub weeks-in-month(
             :$year!, :$month!,